 Connect to Eduroam

-Once a user connects a wireless device to the eduroam network at UA, that device is then eligible to connect to over 600 eduroam campuses across the country.
-Visiting students, professors and staff from other institutions may also connect to the UA network using their home credentials.
-Eduroam is available in 89 countries.
-Learn how to get connected, and be sure to check out our wifi tips and tricks below.
+Once a user connects a wireless device to the eduroam network at UA, that device is then eligible to connect to over 600 eduroam campuses across the country!
+Eduroam is also available in 89 countries.

 Steps to Connect